Modern extreme value statistics for Utopian extremes: Methodology

-In this section, we present the methodological details of our approaches.
-To be specific, Sections~\ref{sec:POT} and \ref{sec:NBE} detail methodology for estimating univariate extreme quantiles, whilst Sections~\ref{sec:CEM}-\ref{sec:nonpar} concern methodology for modelling extremal dependence.
-Section~\ref{sec:POT} describes peaks-over-threshold modelling using the generalised Pareto distribution and generalised additve models.
-Section~\ref{sec:NBE} describes a likelihood-free neural Bayes estimator for point estimation of extreme quantiles.
-Section~\ref{sec:CEM} describes a non-stationary model for conditional extremal dependence, whilst Section~\ref{sec:EDM} details a bivariate extremal dependence measure.
-Section~\ref{sec:nonpar} concludes with details of a non-parametric estimator for tail probabilities.
+Sections~\ref{sec:POT} and \ref{sec:NBE} detail methodology for estimating univariate extreme quantiles, whilst Sections~\ref{sec:CEM}-\ref{sec:nonpar} concern methodology for modelling extremal dependence.
+Section~\ref{sec:POT} describes peaks-over-threshold modelling using the generalised Pareto distribution and generalised additive models, which we used to address sub-challenge C1.
+Section~\ref{sec:NBE} describes a likelihood-free neural Bayes estimator for point estimation of the extreme quantiles for sub-challenge C2.
+Section~\ref{sec:CEM} describes a non-stationary model for conditional extremal dependence (sub-challenge C3), whilst Section~\ref{sec:EDM} details a bivariate extremal dependence measure.
+Section~\ref{sec:nonpar} concludes with details of a non-parametric estimator for tail probabilities, used in sub-challenge C4.